aplteam/Cider/docs/Cider-API-Reference.md

 ## CreateOpenParms

 ```
-parms←CreateOpenParms dummy
+parms←CreateOpenParms y
 ```

 A monadic function that returns a namespace with default parameters required by the `OpenProject` function.
-The right argument is ignored.
+The right argument might be either an empty vector (which is ignored) or a namespace holding some of the parameters.
+In the latter case the values are copied over.

 ```